DanyelleAngelo/GCX/Readme.md

 ./build.sh all
 ```
 This command will:
-- Compile the GC* project, creating the main_gc_ executable in the current directory.
+- Compile the GC* project, creating the gc_star executable in the current directory.
-- Compile the GCX project, creating the main_gcx executable in the current directory.
+- Compile the GCX project, creating the gcx executable in the current directory.

 After successful execution, you will see success messages indicating that both executables have been generated.